Solomon Golomb - Andrew and Erna Viterbi Chair, and Professor of Electrical and Computer Engineering

 (i) reducing costs through hybrid beamforming, a technique he invented in 2003, and which is now widely used especially for massive MIMO.

-(ii) improving spectral efficiency and robustness through cooperation between base stations.
+(ii) improving spectral efficiency and robustness through cooperation between base stations and cell-free MIMO.

 NOVEL MODULATION/MULTIPLE ACCESS METHODS: While MIMO/OFDM/OFDMA has become the standard modulation/multiple access method for modern wireless systems, and they are optimum under certain conditions, there are situations in which alternatives are preferable.
 Dr. Molisch investigates novel approaches ranging from novel multi-carrier schemes to multiplexing via Orbital Angular Momenta.